l'auteur

 those format are proprietary and not publicly disclosed.
 Very probably,

-which is linear versus the number of incident photons per second and per
+output, which is linear versus the number of incident photons per second

-unit area or per pixel in a wide range of incident brigthness.
-However, as
+and per unit area or per pixel in a wide range of incident brigthness.

-soon as the RAW format is converted to be post-processed, data are
+However, as soon as the RAW format is converted to be post-processed,

-expressed in a non linear scale (power law) and no longer a linear scale
+data are expressed in a non linear scale (power law) and no longer a

-vs incident brightness.
-It is interesting to represent those post-processed
+linear scale vs incident brightness.
+It is interesting to represent

-image levels exactly like characteristic curves of a film (traditionnally
+those post-processed image levels exactly like characteristic curves of

 In the first article, separate RVB colour management will not be taken

-like with a black and white panchromatic film.
-In reality, the real output
+exactly like with a black and white panchromatic film.
+In reality, the

-signal, the physical signal on output of a silicon photodetector, is a
+real output signal, the physical signal on output of a silicon

-number of photo-electrons per second for a given input incident photon
+photodetector, is a number of photo-electrons per second for a given

-flux.
-In this input/output model, a silicon photodetector is perfectly
+input incident photon flux.
+In this input/output model, a silicon

-easier, photographers who are used to think in terms of optical densities
+photographers who are used to think in terms of optical densities on

 sensitometric curves.
 The goal of the article is to show that anything